nhsconnect/integration-adaptors/mhs/README.md

     - eg MHS_ADDRESS=localhost will be resolved as 'http://localhost/'

 ## Running an MHS Instance
-Since the MHS is split into multiple services the simplest way to run an instance is to use the docker-compose script found in the root directory.
+Since the MHS is split into multiple services the simplest way to run an instance locally is to use the docker-compose script found in the root directory.
 The following steps should be followed:
 * Requirements: `Docker`, [`Packer`](https://www.packer.io/)
 * Run the `./build.sh` script found in the top level directory of this project.
 This will build the inbound and outbound